-Our executive compensation program is designed to facilitate long-term value creation for the benefit of all of our stakeholders-customers, employees, suppliers, communities, and shareholders.
+Our executive compensation program is designed to facilitate long-term value creation for the benefit of all of our stakeholders- customers, employees, suppliers, communities, and shareholders.
 We believe our focus on pay-for-performance and on corporate governance creates alignment between the interests of our named executive officers ("NEOs") and the interests of all of the Company's stakeholders, including its shareholders.

 We are asking for shareholder approval, on an advisory or non-binding basis, of the compensation of our NEOs, as disclosed in this Proxy Statement pursuant to Section 14A of the Exchange Act, commonly known as a "Say-on-Pay" vote.
 This vote is not intended to address any specific item of compensation, but rather the overall compensation of our NEOs and the compensation policies and practices described in this Proxy Statement.
-For additional information on our NEOs, please refer to the Company's 2019 10-K, Part III, Item 10-Directors, Executive Officers and Corporate Governance.

 We will evaluate whether any actions are necessary to address significant concerns as a result of this advisory vote.
-We currently conduct annual advisory votes on executive compensation, and we expect to conduct the next advisory vote at our 2021 annual meeting of shareholders.
+We currently conduct annual advisory votes on executive compensation, and we expect to conduct the next advisory vote at our 2022 annual meeting of shareholders.

-For the reasons discussed above and in this Proxy Statement under the headings "Compensation Discussion and Analysis" and "Executive Compensation Tables," the Board intends to introduce the following resolution at the 2020 Annual Meeting:
+For the reasons discussed above and in this Proxy Statement under the headings "Compensation Discussion and Analysis" and "Executive Compensation Tables," the Board intends to introduce the following resolution at the 2021 Annual Meeting: